tiagolr/gate12/README.md

 #### Multiple point types

-Like GrossBeat, GATE-12 includes 8 point types that can be changed by right clicking a point, the default point type can also be changed on the toolsbar.
+Like GrossBeat, GATE-12 includes 8 point types that can be changed by right clicking a point, the default point type can also be changed in the tools-bar.

 ![curves](/doc/curves.png)